 back to top

 Authorization: Under HIPAA, the granting of rights to access PHI.
-Authorization is required by HIPAA for disclosures or uses other than for Treatment Procedures Operations (TPO), which are covered in the Notice of Privacy Practices.
+Authorization is required by HIPAA for disclosures or uses other than for Treatment Payment Operations (TPO), which are covered in the Notice of Privacy Practices.
 Treatment cannot be conditioned on granting of an authorization.
 An authorization is a specific, detailed document requesting patient-subject permission for the use of covered PHI.

 Covered Entity: A covered entity is a health plan, a health care clearinghouse, or a health care provider transmitting health information, and is, therefore, subject to the HIPAA regulations.

 Disclosure: The release, transfer, provision of access to, or divulging in any other manner of PHI outside the entity holding the information.
-Disclosure of PHI requires a specific authorization under HIPAA except if disclosure is related to the provision of TPO (Treatment Procedures Operations) of the entity responsible for the PHI or under a limited set of other circumstances, such as public health purposes.
+Disclosure of PHI requires a specific authorization under HIPAA except if disclosure is related to the provision of TPO (Treatment Payment Operations) of the entity responsible for the PHI or under a limited set of other circumstances, such as public health purposes.

 Health Information: Any information, whether oral or recorded in any form or medium, that: